- New mandatory public health measures in effect April 6.

 - You must submit your application and all supporting material no later than 30 calendar days after you received the initial decision.

 - Only one reconsideration is allowed for each decision.
 Therefore, you must ensure that your application includes all the relevant information you want to be considered.
-Successful applications generally provide a credible case, supported by appropriate evidence addressing the issue (for example, supporting documentation, notarized documentation, etc.).
+Successful applications generally provide a credible case, supported by appropriate evidence addressing the issue.
+For example, supporting documentation, notarized documentation, and so on.

 - The information disclosed as part of the review can be used to determine driver fitness.